 - If strict ordering is required, users should wait for the appropriate AXI response before issuing the dependent transaction.

 Power Management - ASPM L1/L0s/PM D3

-- Enabling ASPM L0s / ASPM L1 could show correctable errors being reported on the link by both link partners (i.e., replay timer timeout, replay timer rollover, receiver error).
+- Enabling ASPM L0s/ASPM L1 could show correctable errors being reported on the link by both link partners such as, replay timer timeout, replay timer rollover, and receiver error.